Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/part/first.md

 LegoBrick();
 ```

-When we take the code snippet above and export it, instead of an SVG, an STL file will be exported:
+When we export the code snippet above, an STL file will be exported instead of an SVG file.

 ![Picture](.test/first_version-out.svg)